-- E. If a public school has failed to make adequate yearly progress for two consecutive school years it shall be placed in school improvement 1 and shall provide transportation or pay the cost of transportation, within available funds, for students who choose to enroll in a higher ranked public school. - F. If a public school has failed to make adequate yearly progress for three consecutive school years it shall be placed in school improvement 2 and shall provide supplemental services, including after-school programs, tutoring and summer services to its Title I-eligible students, within available funds. - G. The department shall adopt rules that govern the priority for students for whom supplemental services shall be provided and for students for whom transportation costs are paid.
-The rules shall include the adoption of a sliding-fee schedule based on the educational level of tutors in New Mexico and require that providers use a pre- and post-assessment instrument approved by the department to measure the gains that students achieve through supplemental services. - H. If a public school has failed to make adequate yearly progress for four consecutive school years, it shall be HB 34 $$\operatorname{Page}\ 14$$ placed in corrective action and the school district, in conjunction with the department, shall take one or more of the following actions in addition to earlier improvements:
+- If a public school [fails] has failed to make adequate yearly progress for two [or more] consecutive school years it shall be placed in school improvement 1 and shall provide transportation or pay the cost of transportation, within available funds, for students who choose to enroll in a higher ranked public school. - If a public school [fails] has failed to make adequate yearly progress for three [or more] consecutive school years it shall be placed in school improvement 2 and shall provide supplemental services, including after-school programs, tutoring and summer services to its Title I-eligible students, within available funds. - The department shall adopt rules that govern the priority for students for whom supplemental services shall be provided and for students for whom transportation costs are The rules shall include the adoption of a sliding-fee schedule based on the educational level of tutors in New Mexico and require that providers use a pre- and post-assessment instrument approved by the department to measure the gains that students achieve through supplemental services. - If a public school [fails] has failed to make adequate yearly progress for four consecutive school years, it shall be [ranked as a public school subject to] placed in .164901.1GR corrective action and the school district, in conjunction with the department, shall take one or more of the following actions in addition to earlier improvements:

-- (1) replace staff as allowed by law; - (2) implement a new curriculum; - (3) decrease management authority of the public school; - (4) appoint an outside expert to advise the public school; - (5) extend the school day or year; or - (6) change the public school's internal organizational structure. - I. If a public school has failed to make adequate yearly progress for five consecutive school years, it shall be placed in restructuring 1 and shall continue the improvement measures implemented pursuant to Subsections B through H of this section and begin planning for restructuring of the public school if it fails to make adequate yearly progress in the sixth year. - J. If a public school has failed to make adequate yearly progress for six consecutive years, it shall be placed in restructuring 2.
-The school district, in conjunction with the department, shall take one or more of the following actions in addition to other improvements: - (1) recommend reopening the public school as HB 34 Page 15 a state-chartered charter school as provided in Section 22-2C-7.1 NMSA 1978;
+- replace staff as allowed by law; (1) - implement a new curriculum; (2) - (3) decrease management authority of the public school; - appoint an outside expert to advise the (4) public school; - extend the school day or year; or (5) - change the public school's internal organizational structure. - If a public school [fails] has failed to make adequate yearly progress for five consecutive school years, it shall be placed in restructuring 1 and shall continue the improvement measures implemented in corrective action and begin planning for restructuring of the public school if it fails to make adequate yearly progress in the sixth year. - J. If a public school has failed to make adequate yearly progress for six consecutive years, it shall be placed in restructuring 2.
+The school district, in conjunction with the department, shall take one or more of the following actions in addition to other improvements: - reopen the public school as a state-(1) chartered charter school as provided in Section 22-2C-7.1 NMSA .164901.1GR